kpetremann/salt-exporter/docs/docs/salt-exporter/metrics.md

 You can find an example of Prometheus alerts that could be used [here](https://github.com/kpetremann/salt-exporter/blob/main/prometheus_alerts/highstate.yaml).

 See the [configuration page](./configuration.md) if you want to watch other functions/states, or if you want to disable this metric.

+## Minions health

+The exporter is supporting "hearbeat"-ing detection from minions which can be used to monitor for non-responding/dead minions.
+Under the hood it depends on Salt's beacons.
+To ensure that all required minions are reported (even if there is no heartbeat from them yet), exporter needs access to the PKI directory of the Salt Master (by default `/etc/salt/pki/master`) where it watches for accepted minion's public keys (located under `/etc/salt/pki/master/minions`).
+On startup, all currently accepted minions are added with last heartbeat set to current time.
+From this point forward, exporter is using __fsnotify__ to detect added or removed minions.
+This will ensure that once minion is added, it will be monitored for heartbeat and metric will be removed once minion is deleted from Salt master.

+To use this functionality you'll need to add [`status` beacon](https://docs.saltproject.io/en/latest/ref/beacons/all/salt.beacons.status.html#:~:text=salt.-,beacons.,presence%20to%20be%20set%20up.) to each minion.
+It doesn't mater what functions will returned or the period.
+Exporter will just detect such events (in the format `salt/beacon/<minion id>/status`) and register the timestamp as last heartbeat.

+### Detecting dead minions

+The most simple way is (e.g. no heartbeat in last hour):
+    ``` { .promql .copy }
+    (time() - salt_health_last_heartbeat) > 3600
+    ```
+> __NOTE__: Above is assuming beacon interval is set to < 3600 seconds

 ## How to estimate missing responses